-- Terms and conditions: While it may be tedious, it’s important you read the terms and conditions in full.
+- Terms and conditions: It's tedious, but important that you read the terms and conditions in full.
 Do this before you rely on the cover – not after you want to make a claim.

-There is a wide range of credit cards that offer credit card insurance, however, you will usually find this feature offered on premium cards, such as frequent flyer cards, rewards cards and platinum, black and diamond cards.
+There's a wide range of credit cards that offer travel insurance, however, you'll usually find this feature offered on premium cards.
+Premium cards are usually labelled frequent flyer cards, rewards cards and platinum, black and diamond cards.